Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Brown University prohibits unauthorized drone operations on campus.
 All flights require prior approval from the Department of Public Safety and Environmental Health & Safety.

-YesDepartment of Public Safety / Environmental Health & Safety
+YesDepartment of Public Safety and Environmental Health & Safety

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.